joetime/CapoKeys/README.md

 Given a series of chords (text string) and a capo value (integer) translate the chords to the correct key.
 Example: The chord series "G Am C D" with a capo value of 2 would be "A Bm D E"

-Use Bootstrao as a CSS framework and Angular as your MVC framework.
+Use Bootstrap (3.x) as a CSS framework and Angular (v 1.x) as your MVC framework.

 ## The notes of the chromatic scale